-Therefore, we conclude that the plural non-anaphoric null subject is not incorporated in these examples.
+Therefore, we conclude that the plural non-anaphoric null subject is not semantically incorporated in these examples.

 In order to get a full understanding of the data, we turn to full-fledged bare nouns.
 In Hebrew, their interpretation depends on the position they occupy.

-When they occur post-verbally, they can only get an existential interpretation (cf. (55a)) and take obligatory narrow scope Doron (2003); in pre-verbal position, a generic interpretation is available (cf. (55b)):
+When they occur post-verbally, they can only get an existential interpretation (52a) and take obligatory narrow scope (Doron 2003); in pre-verbal position, a generic interpretation is available (52b):

-- (55) a. lo novxim klavim not bark dogs
+(52) a. lo novxim klavim not bark dogs'It is not the case that dogs are barking'

-'It is not the case that dogs are barking $\neg \exists x \; [\; \mathrm{dogs}(x) \wedge \mathrm{barking}(x) \;]$ - b. sparim 'al zihum 'avir nimkeru be-šana še-abra books about pollution air sold.past last year 'Books about air-pollution used to sell last year'
+$\neg \exists x \ [\ \operatorname{dogs}(x) \land \operatorname{barking}(x) \]$ b. sparim 'al zihum 'avir nimkeru be-šana še-abra books about pollution air sold.past last year 'Books about air-pollution used to sell last year'